davidmoshal/matching/README.md

 During recovery, only Primary events need to be re-played as the Side-effect events will be re-generated.

 ### Machine-time and randomisation
-Machine-time and randomisation are strictly prohibited in the domain, because
-* Functions are no longer deterministic, and therefore
-* States recovered from re-playing Events will be different from the previous.
+**Machine-time and randomisation are strictly prohibited in the domain**, because functions involving them are no longer deterministic, and therefore states recovered from re-playing Events will be different from the previous.

 Machine-time is stateful and randomisation is indeterministic.
 They are supplied outside of the domain.